pimvanpelt/lcpng/README.md

 ## WARNING!!

+Users should use the `linux-cp` plugin that natively ships with VPP since 2022.

-The only reason that this code is here, is so that I can make some progress iterating on the Linux CP plugin, and share my findings with some interested folks.
+The only reason that this code is still here, is so that I can make some progress iterating on the Linux CP plugin, and share my findings with some interested folks.
 The goal is NOT to use this plugin anywhere other than a bench.
 I intend to contribute any changes submitted to this copy of the plugin back